arshlakhina/Projects/README.md

 **Guestbook / Journal** - A simple application that allows people to add comments or write journal entries.
 It can allow comments or not and timestamps for all entries.
 Could also be made into a shout box. *Optional: Deploy it on Google App Engine or Heroku or any other PaaS (if possible, of course).*

-**Vigenere / Vernam / Ceasar Ciphers** - Functions for encrypting and decrypting data messages.
-Then send them to a friend.
+**Vigenere / Vernam / Ceasar Ciphers** - Functions for encrypting and decrypting data messages and then send them to a friend.

 **Regex Query Tool** - A tool that allows the user to enter a text string and then in a separate control enter a regex pattern.
 It will run the regular expression against the source text and return any matches or flag errors in the regular expression.